Tulip-Dev/tulip/doc/python/graphalgorithms.rst

 ================================

 In Tulip, algorithms are implemented as plugins (automatically loaded when importing the :mod:`tulip` module).
-There is two main type of algorithms :
+There is two main type of algorithms:

-    * *General* : algorithms of this type can work on the input graph in a free manner and perform a variety of tasks (modifying the graph structure, creating graph properties, ...).
+    * *General*: algorithms of this type can work on the input graph in a free manner and perform a variety of tasks (modifying the graph structure, creating graph properties, ...).

-    * *Property* : algorithms of this type can only compute data to attach on the graph elements and fill an output graph property (e.g. layout algorithm, metric algorithm, ...).
+    * *Property*: algorithms of this type can only compute data to attach on the graph elements and fill an output graph property (e.g. layout algorithm, metric algorithm, ...).

 In the remaining of this section, you will learn how to call each type of algorithm from Python